christianseel/npm-build-tools/README.md

 These scripts for sass and js files process all js/sass files together if one of them has been updated.
 This makes importing easy.

+## Installation

+You can easily install the tools with `npm install christianseel/npm-build-tools`.

 ## Example usage

 Add this to you `package.json`: